SharpNet: Enhancing MLPs to Represent Functions with Controlled Non-differentiability: 2D Applications

-Our feature function $\mathfrak{f}(\mathbf{x})$ ensures $C^0$-continuity for $\mathbf{x} \in M$ and $C^{\infty}$-continuity elsewhere.
-This makes an important distinction from closely relevant works including {\ingp}~\cite{Muller2022INGP} and discontinuity-aware neural networks ({\dann})~\cite{Belhe2023,Liu2025}. {\ingp}~\cite{Muller2022INGP}, while not specifically designed to reconstruct sharpness, follows a similar approach that encodes voxel-corner features in a hash table and performs linear interpolation within each voxel, providing significantly greater fitting capacity than a standard MLP.
-However, this linear interpolation enforces $C^0$-continuity across all voxel boundaries.
-As a result, unwanted $C^0$-continuity may appear at boundaries, while desired $C^0$-discontinuities inside a voxel cannot be represented.
-DANN, originally introduced by \cite{Belhe2023} and later extended by \cite{Liu2025} to incorporate learnable curve features, can be interpreted as a two-dimensional, non-uniform, single-resolution variant of {\ingp}.
-DANN is not designed for sharp features either but rather designed for discontinuities.
-However, it shares the same idea as ours by augmenting the neural network with additional features.
-In this regard, it is possible to extend their idea for reconstructing sharpness by assigning the same feature to both sides of a discontinuous edge.
-However, since it can be construed as an extended version of {\ingp}, it shares the same problem that it may introduce unwanted sharpness at positions where it is required to be smooth.
+{\ingp}~\cite{Muller2022INGP}, although not designed specifically for sharp-feature reconstruction, adopts a similar strategy by encoding voxel-corner features in a hash table and performing linear interpolation within each voxel, significantly increasing representational capacity compared to a standard MLP.
+However, this interpolation enforces $C^0$-continuity across all voxel boundaries.
+As a result, unintended $C^0$ structures may appear along grid boundaries, while desired non-differentiable features inside a voxel cannot be represented precisely. {\dann}, introduced by \cite{Belhe2023} and extended by \cite{Liu2025} to incorporate learnable curve features, can be viewed as a two-dimensional, non-uniform, single-resolution variant of {\ingp}.
+While designed for modeling function discontinuities rather than sharp features, it shares with our method the idea of augmenting neural networks with auxiliary features.
+In principle, it can be adapted to the $C^0$ setting by assigning identical features on both sides of a discontinuity.
+However, because it remains interpolation-based, it inherits the same limitation as {\ingp}: it may introduce unwanted sharpness in regions that should remain smooth.

-In addition to the Geodesic experiments in Section~\ref{subsec:geodesic} and Figure~\ref{fig:geodesic-example}, we introduce yet another experiment to better illustrate our argument.
-We test the mesh-based method of DANN~\cite{Belhe2023}, \citet{Liu2025} and use them to fit a two-dimensional field that is continuous everywhere but non-differentiable at their feature locations.
-We render the field as a 3D height mesh and shade the mesh by normals as colors for better clarity.
-We train our {\sharpnet} with Softplus activation, with ReLU activation, {\ingp} with Softplus activation, DANN with Softplus activation, and \citet{Liu2025} with their default neural network to fit the field and their results are shown in Figure~\ref{fig:belhe_compare}.
+To further illustrate this limitation, in addition to the geodesic experiments in Section~\ref{subsec:geodesic}, we conduct an additional experiment in which we fit a 2D field that is continuous everywhere but non-differentiable along prescribed feature curves.
+We compare {\sharpnet} (with both Softplus and ReLU activations), {\ingp} with Softplus activation, {\dann} with Softplus activation, and \citet{Liu2025} with their default neural network.
+The field is visualized as a 3D height surface, with normals used for shading to enhance geometric detail (Figure~\ref{fig:belhe_compare}).